Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Experiments

-\textbf{Analysis on Attentions Mechanism.} In PMRN, CPA is investigated for joint attention mechanism.
-To show the performance of proposed CPA, comparisons are designed on three testing benchmarks.
-We compare the models with CPA, channel-wise attention~(CA)~\cite{senet_hu2018}, and no attentions.
+In SHSR, DTB is investigated for distribution transformation.
+To show the performance of proposed DTB, comparisons are designed on three testing benchmarks.
+We compare the models with DTB, channel-wise attention~(CA)~\cite{senet_pami2020}, and no transformation.
 The results are shown in Table~\ref{tab:abl_norm}.
-From the table, the model with CPA achieves the best performance on all testing benchmarks.
+From the table, the model with DTB achieves the best performance on all testing benchmarks.
 The model with channel-wise attentions achieves better PSNR/SSIM results than that without attentions.
-The results demonstrate that attention mechanism is efficient for image super-resolution.
+The results demonstrate that distribution transformation is efficient for image super-resolution.

-To analyze the operation of CPA, attention factors $F_\gamma$, $F_\beta$ and the feature maps before and after attention are visualized in Fig.~\ref{fig:vis-attention}.
+To analyze the operation of DTB, factors $F_\gamma$, $F_\beta$ and the feature maps before and after attention are visualized in Fig.~\ref{fig:vis-attention}.
 From the illustrations, learned attentions are more concentrated on structural textures. $F_\gamma$ and $F_\beta$ vary sharply on the area of edges and complex textures.
-After attentions, the features are more discriminative on structural textures, which is a convincing evidence of that the attention mechanism concentrates more on the important high-frequency information
+After attentions, the features are more discriminative on structural textures, which is a convincing evidence of that the transformation mechanism concentrates more on the important high-frequency information.